Word@Work, Let God's Word energise your working day!

 Whoever has ears, let them hear.
 (NIVUK)

-This verse comes just after Jesus had told the parable of the sower to the crowds but before the disciples asked Jesus what it meant.
-Yet by this short sentence Jesus was communicating a series of important truths.
+This verse comes just after Jesus has told the parable of the sower to the crowds (Matthew 13:1-8) but before the disciples asked Jesus what it meant (Matthew 13:10).
+Yet, by this short sentence Jesus was communicating a series of important truths.
 Firstly, He was saying that the parable was not just a story for amusement but a teaching from God with a message to be understood.
-Secondly, the meaning could only be discerned by people who had trained their ears to know what they were listening to.
+Secondly, the meaning could only be discerned by people who had trained their hearts to understand what their ears heard.
 Thirdly, some people would never understand because they would not accept the gospel.

-The expression was also offensive to His hearers because 'ears which could not hear and eyes which were unable to see' was the Psalmist's description of idols, and idol-worshippers in Psalm 115:2-8.
-Isaiah 6:10 uses the expression to describe sin-hardened people who are under God's judgement - they cannot see how to be saved even if they wanted to be - and Jesus confirms this in the following verses (Matthew 13:14-15).
+The expression was also offensive to His hearers because 'ears which could not hear and eyes which were unable to see' was the Psalmist's description of idols, and idol-worshippers, in Psalm 115:2-8.
+Isaiah used the expression to describe sin-hardened people who are under God's judgement - they cannot see how to be saved even if they wanted to be (Isaiah 6:10).
+Jesus confirmed this in the following verses (Matthew 13:14-15).

-Judgement is on the other side of the coin marked 'salvation'.
+As a coin has two sides, ‘judgement’ is on the other side of the coin marked 'salvation'.
 Those who will not be saved are going to be judged.
 Not only are idols unable to see and hear, but they prevent living people from seeing themselves in relation to God and hearing the meaning of the gospel.
-In Israel, although they were devout about their religion, it was no longer the expression of God's truth (otherwise the leaders would have welcomed Jesus), but it had become an idol, a counterfeit god which could never save.
+In Israel, although they were devout about their religion, it was no longer the expression of God's truth (otherwise the leaders would have welcomed Jesus).
+Their religion had become an idol, a counterfeit god, which could never save.

 Prayer